Content Type: Gaming Guides

 When the raiders do come, select all of your settlers (hold shift and left-click all of their portraits in the top left) and then click the Draft button [T].
 They should now be standing still and directly controllable.
 Right click them into your defensive position, and then move your archer to have a clear line of sight.
 The enemies should attack in such a way that you can kill them one at a time.
 Don’t forget to select each settler and click [T] or the Draft button to undraft them, or they’ll just stand around waiting for something else to fight.

 There’s a lot more to do to prepare for winter, but this guide’s pretty long already.
 You should now have the knowledge you need to keep your villagers fed and happy, at least for awhile.
 As a last piece of advice, prepare for the coming months by digging a cellar to store food, and try to research Preserving Food ASAP so you can store meat for the winter.
+Alcohol is another key resource that you’ll want to start producing quickly.
 Good luck, and let us know if you have any questions or suggestions in the comments below!